![]() |

 Answer:

-The speaker promises various things to his beloved in the second and third stanza.
-He promises to love his beloved until the earthly seas have become dry, rocks have melted by the heat of the sun and human life has ended.
+The speaker promises various things to his beloved in the second and third stanzas.
+He promises to love his beloved until the earthly seas have become dry, rocks have melted by the heat of the sun, and human life has ended.

 c.
 What imagery does he use in his promise, and why do you think he uses such language?